Afag Sultanova

-Afag Sultanova (born 20 February 1987 in Baku) is a visually impaired Paralympic judoka.
+Afag Sultanova (born 20 February 1987 in Baku) is a visually impaired Azerbaijani Paralympic judoka.
 She started in karate, but took up judo at thirteen.
 She originally competed as an able-bodied individual and had success in it.
 She was European Youth and World Champion in 2008.
-After an injury impaired her vision she considered giving up judo, but was later inspired by the story of Ilham Zakiyev so returned as a Paralympian.
+After an injury impaired her vision she considered giving up judo, but was later inspired by the story of fellow Azerbaijani judoka Ilham Zakiyev to return as a Paralympian.
 She went on to win a gold medal in Judo at the 2012 Summer Paralympics.